Jsze30/marketing-optimization-platform/README.md

 2. **ML Insights**: Python notebooks analyze data to cluster campaigns, forecast revenue, and generate recommendations.
 3. **API Layer**: FastAPI serves this data through structured endpoints like `/meta/insights` and `/shopify/forecast`.
 4. **Dashboard**: A Next.js frontend fetches this data and renders performance metrics, charts, and recommendations using Tailwind and shadcn/ui.
-5. **Alerts**: Email and Slack notification hooks are available for sudden performance shifts, handled via FastAPI utilities.
+5. **Alerts**: Email notification hooks are available for sudden performance shifts, handled via FastAPI utilities.

 ---